 In general, I do not recommend you go about your divorce on your own as a member of the military.
 Too much goes on in even a "simple" divorce for you to feel confident that you can handle the case on your own.
 Invest money in a reasonable family law attorney, and the benefit to you and your family will be significantly more than your attorney's fees.

 More on getting a divorce while a member of the military in tomorrow's blog post

 Please come on back to our website tomorrow to read about how to go about getting a divorce while living abroad in the military.
-If you have questions on this subject or any other in the field of family law please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
-Our licensed family law attorneys will be honored to speak to you about your case over the phone, via Skype or by whatever means is best for you.
+If you have questions on this subject or any other in the field of family law, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+Our licensed family law attorneys will be honored to speak to you about your case over the phone, via Skype, or whatever means is best for you.
 These consultations are free of charge and can go a long way towards helping you learn about divorce in Texas.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"